bnspalding/dictionary/README.md

 - definitions: - a set of (meaning, part of speech) pairs for the entry.

 The uniqueness of entries is based on their representation, which is their textual representation and spoken representation together.
-Some example entries might be:
+Some example representations that would each have a unique entry might be:

 - "read", "ɹid" (_I read the book_; present tense)
 - "read", "rɛd" (_I read the book_; past tense)